isomerpages/cris-precise/_for-collaborators/Resources/Data Access Principles (PRECISE SG100K).md

 <p>Similarly, access to other SG100K cohort resources, including various
 additional datasets, generation of new phenotypic information and participant recontact, is under the purview of the individual SG100K cohorts.</p>
-<p>Please contact <a href="mailto:research@precise.cris.sg" rel="noopener noreferrer nofollow" target="_blank">research@precise.cris.sg</a> for
+<p>Please contact <a href="mailto:research@precise.cris.sg" rel="noopener nofollow" target="_blank">research@precise.cris.sg</a> for
 more information.</p>
-<p>While PRECISE-SG100K does not currently support linkages to other cohorts
-or datasets, we welcome suggestions for future data linkage opportunities.</p>
+<p>While PRECISE-SG100K does not currently support linkages to other cohorts or datasets, we welcome suggestions for future data linkage opportunities.</p>
 <p>Additional research phenotype or molecular data will be generated with
 various (new) funding sources.
 These data will be made accessible to the broader research community after fulfilling exclusivity (priority) periods or access requirements jointly established by the funders and PRECISE-SG100K.</p>
 <h4><strong>Disclaimer</strong></h4>
-<p>PRECISE-SG100K recognises that it is impossible for these guiding principles
-to cover all scenarios and reserves the right to update them from-time-to-time.</p>
+<p>PRECISE-SG100K recognises that it is impossible for these guiding principles to cover all scenarios and reserves the right to update them from-time-to-time.</p>
 <p>These guiding principles are not intended to be cover all details related
 to data access.
-For questions or more information, please email the Secretariat for data access policy and operations at <a href="mailto:research@precise.cris.sg" rel="noopener noreferrer nofollow" target="_blank">research@precise.cris.sg</a>.</p>
+For questions or more information, please email the Secretariat for data access policy and operations at <a href="mailto:research@precise.cris.sg" rel="noopener nofollow" target="_blank">research@precise.cris.sg</a>.</p>
 <p></p>
 <h3><strong>PRECISE-SG100K Data Access Governance Process</strong></h3>
 <div class="isomer-image-wrapper">